Purpose

 Statement of Commitment

 Denninger’s strives at all times to provide goods and services in a way that respects the dignity and independence of persons with disabilities.
-Denninger’s is committed to complying with all aspects of the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code and strives to ensure that all locations owned or operated by Denninger’s provide barrier free services, supports, environments and employment.
+Denninger’s is committed to complying with all aspects of the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code and strives to ensure that all locations owned or operated by Denninger’s provide barrier-free services, supports, environments and employment.
 Denninger’s recognizes that the key principles of accessibility are independence, dignity, integration and equality.

 Definitions